 Protocol if an Employee Feels Sick

-If an employee displays COVID-19-like symptoms and/or does not feel well, the employee should:
+If an employee displays COVID-19-like symptoms and/or does not feel well, the employee is required to:

-Tell your supervisor that you need to stay home
+- Tell their supervisor that they need to stay home

 Supervisors must let their senior leader know about the employee who feels ill.
 The senior leader will notify:

 - The Director of Human Resources, to ensure that all necessary campus protocols have occurred; and,

 - Housekeeping, if needed, to ensure proper disinfecting measures is applied to employee’s work area.
 If any out-of-cycle cleaning is needed, the Housekeeping e-mail should be used specifying location and cleaning request: email@example.com.

 Once the employee feels better, they may report back to work once they have not experienced any symptoms for 14 days and test negative for COVID-19.

 If the employee can work from home, they are required to connect with their supervisor to make the necessary work from home arrangements.

 If the employee cannot work due to illness, they ae required to use their allotted sick days.

 Employees who have questions about their work hours or personal time must speak with their supervisor or Human Resources.